p2k3m/ResumeForge/README.md

 `SECRET_ID` is required in production and must reference an AWS Secrets Manager secret containing the values shown below.
 During local development you may omit `SECRET_ID` and instead provide a `local-secrets.json` file at the project root with the same JSON structure.
-If neither `SECRET_ID` nor `local-secrets.json` is present, the server will fail to start.
+If both are absent, the server falls back to empty credentials so it can operate offline, though features requiring external services will be disabled.

 `S3_BUCKET` defines where uploads and logs are stored.
 If it is not set in the environment or secret, the server falls back to
 `resume-forge-data`, which is suitable for local development.